anubhavmor/docs/README.md

 You can access my resume by scanning the QR code above or clicking it directly.

-You can also connect with me on LinkedIn: [Anubhav Mor LinkedIn](https://www.linkedin.com/in/anubhavmor/).
+You can also connect with me on [LinkedIn: Anubhav Mor](https://www.linkedin.com/in/anubhavmor/).

 Thanks for your time!